 Overall, I loved this class.
 My classmates were lovely women and chef Stephen was knowledgeable with a sense of humor. 🙂

 Autumn in Paris

-Our chef Jeremy was quite comical.
-He talked about his france cooking classes and his southern hometown.
+Our chef Jeremy was quite comical!
+He talked about his French cooling classes in France and his southern hometown.
 I cut myself and burned myself during this night.
-So I was the pun of some jokes because I kept getting hurt at almost every process of cooking.
-It was funny to me. 🙂
+So I was the pun of some of his jokes because I kept getting hurt at almost every process of cooking.
+I must admit, it was funny to me too. 🙂

-And finally for dessert we made Crêpes Suzette.
+And finally for dessert, we made Crêpes Suzette.
 I was always a little apprehensive about making crêpes because of flipping them in the pan and getting them thin enough to be crêpes and not pancakes.
+This was easier than I thought it would be and I was happy to succeed in making crepes.
 These were very nice.
-And the orange syrup sauce we made for it wasn’t too over powering.
+The orange syrup sauce we made for it wasn’t overpowering.
 I didn’t feel like I was eating a crêpe smothered in orange juice.
 It was a good balance.

 Here’s another recipe I found on Tasty via my Facebook subscription to the page.
 Recipe HERE!
 I have been trying to use more carb alternative foods because my body has an extremely difficult time processing carbohydrates (slow metabolism, boo!).
 This is my second time using cauliflower as a substitute.
 My first time was pizza crust (delish by the way!).
 I am constantly impressed by all the things we can do with cauliflower.
 This is a great snack to make instead of tater tots! 😉

 For those of you that use facebook, you may be following “Tasty” or “So Delicious.”
 I watched this video because they called it a healthy snack.
 I’m back in USA now visiting family and of course I have an oven.
 So you KNOW I got my bake on!
 Haha!
 Click here for the facebook video link!
 I know I’ll be making this again for a healthy snack. 🙂